jaycchiu524/need-for-spend/README.md

 - [x] Add Basic UI with MUI
 - [x] Add charts with D3.js
 - [x] Containerization with Docker
-- [ ] Add WebSocket & Webhook for updating data at real time
+- [x] Add WebSocket & Webhook for updating data at real time
-- [ ] CI: Github Actions
-- [ ] CD: AWS App runner deployment
+- [ ] Optimisation of UI and data fetching

 <p align="right">(<a href="#readme-top">back to top</a>)</p>